 Credit risk is the risk that counterparty will not meet its obligations leading to a financial loss.
-The Group's credit risk are spread both geographically as well as across customers.
-Majority of our customers in the developed markets have a good credit rating.
-In addition, the Group has an established credit policy and a credit review mechanism.
+The Group's credit risk is spread both geographically as well as across customers.
+In order to minimise credit risk, the Group has adopted a policy of only dealing with creditworthy counterparties and obtaining sufficient collateral, where appropriate, as a means of mitigating the risk of financial loss from defaults.
+The Group's exposure and the credit ratings of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.
+Before accepting any new customer, a dedicated team responsible for the determination of credit limits uses an external credit scoring system to assess the potential customer's credit quality and defines credit limits by customer.
 The Group also covers a certain category of its debtors through a credit insurance policy.
 The insurance provider sets an individual credit limit and also monitors the credit risk of the consumer.
 The Group establishes an allowance for impairment that represents its estimate of expected losses in respect of financial assets.
 Financial assets are classified into performing, under-performing and non-performing.
 All financial assets are initially considered performing and evaluated periodically for expected credit loss.